laleRoshan1998/laleRoshan1998/README.md

 - 👋 Hi, I’m @laleRoshan1998
 - 👀 I’m interested in ...programing
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Node.js
 - 💞️ I’m looking to collaborate on ...
 - 👨‍💻 All of my projects are available  https://github.com/laleRoshan1998
 - 📫 How to reach me ... roshanlale98@gmail.com